Home

 Page breaks in Microsoft Word

-Next, go to the bottom of your first page — the page where you want the numbers to start, and double click on the bottom margin.
-The page should change, letting you know that you’re in the footer section.
+After that, go to the bottom of the first page where you want numbering to start and double click in the bottom margin.
+That opens the footer area.

 Link to Previous in Microsoft Word